Skip to main content

 So how do you get started?
 At first, joining teams can feel challenging or even intimidating.
 As a 180 Medical Patient Advocate who regularly speaks with and mentors kids and adults with disabilities, I can tell you one of the most common reasons people give for not participating is that they didn’t know that a certain sport or activity was an option.

 What sports can people with disabilities play?
 Just about anything able-bodied folks can!
 Based on my story alone, you can see wheelchair basketball, softball, football, hand-cycling in races, and scuba diving are options.
 My fellow Patient Advocates at 180 Medical, Steve and James, both participate in wheelchair rugby as well, which is a great option for disabled people who miss contact sports.
-Plus, depending on your location, you may have options to participate in wheelchair golf, sled hockey, fishing, adaptive Crossfit, horseback riding, surfing, volleyball, skiing, and more.
+Plus, depending on your location, you may have options to participate in wheelchair golf, sled hockey, fishing, adaptive CrossFit, horseback riding, surfing, volleyball, skiing, and more.

 Worried you don’t have the right equipment?
 That’s another common reason for not getting involved.
 However, plenty of groups and teams have access to sports equipment they can loan or even give you.
 Some amazing non-profits, such as the Challenged Athletes Foundation, offer grants that can help you purchase your own equipment, get support, connect to teams, and get involved.